jagregory/jagregory.github.com/_posts/2008-03-28-static-method-abuse.md

 repos.Save(customer);
 ```

-Noticably the first example is one line less than the second.
+Noticeably the first example is one line less than the second.
 However, it's compromising readability in removing that line.
-Instead of using the <code>repos</code> instance, you're forced to fully-qualify every method call with <code>Repository<Customer></code>, which is introducing more noise per-line.
+Instead of using the `repos` instance, you're forced to fully-qualify every method call with `Repository<Customer>`, which is introducing more noise per-line.

-Even though the methods <code>FindByID</code> and <code>Save</code> don't have any shared state, they both form a part of the encapsulation of data-access (in this case).
+Even though the methods `FindByID` and `Save` don't have any shared state, they both form a part of the encapsulation of data-access (in this case).

 > If a method forms a key part of an encapsulation, then it shouldn't be static.